bioinformaticsdotca/MIG_2025/module3/README.md

 ## Part 3: Microreact
 Parts 1 and 2 both give you results that can be interpreted as presence/absence values across a given set of genomes: these are often referred to as phylogenetic profiles.
 These profiles are useful because features (plasmids, genes, etc) with similar presence and absence distributions may have something else in common: function, genomic localization, etc. There are a million caveats on this, but that’s the basic idea.
 In Part 3 we will investigate and compare the distribution of several sets of features to see if we can find any links.

 Microreact (https://microreact.org/) is a platform that supports the visualization of phylogenomic data, particularly in the context of genomic epidemiology.
 The strength of Microreact is in its ability to integrate phylogenetic, temporal, geographic, and contextual information about pathogen isolates.
 There are many impressive data visualization examples on the front page; here we will use their visualization environment to examine the distribution of an “interesting” subset of features in the isolates related by our phylogenetic tree.

-Here, we will use Microreact to explore the distribution of a set of features predicted from our 45 Salmonella genomes.
-We will use it to explore questions such as:
+We will use Microreact to explore questions about our *Salmonella* genomes, such as:
 -	Can we identify any similarities in distribution that might imply some kind of functional or other connection?
 -	Can we see such linkages between different types of features?

 ### Inputs
 To carry out this analysis, we need two files.
-The first is a .tsv file that contains a matrix where the rows are genomes, and each column represents a feature predicted by either MOB-suite, IslandCompare, or RGI.
+The first is a .tsv file that contains a matrix where the rows are genomes, and each column represents a feature predicted by either MOB-suite, IslandCompare, or the Resistance Gene Identifier (that's this afternoon!).
 A ‘0’ in the matrix means that this feature is absent from the corresponding genome, whereas a ‘1’ indicates its presence.

-Matrix file: Here is how I generated the ‘MicroReactMatrix.tsv’ file:
+**Matrix file**: Here is how I generated the ‘MicroReactMatrix.tsv’ file:
 -	Format the three sets of outputs into three tab-separated files (RGI, MOB-suite, IslandCompare) with column1 = genome ID and column2 = feature name.
 Each row indicates the presence of one feature in one genome.
 -	Used a Python script to merge these files into the matrix file.

-Note that I generated the RGI predictions in the same ARETE run I used to produce the phylogenetic tree you will upload into MicroReact.
+I used our [ARETE pipeline](https://github.com/beiko-lab/arete) to generate the RGI predictions and the phylogenetic tree you will upload into Microreact.

 I used an additional filter to include only features that are present in between 3 and 43 out of the 45 genomes.
 Why?
 At the lower end, one-offs (or two-offs) aren’t super-interesting for identifying interesting distributions of feature combinations across our tree.
 Also, there are a LOT of them so cutting them out reduces the size of our matrix and makes the rest easier to work with.
 Similarly, features that are present in all or nearly all genomes again have kinda uninteresting distributions, and can be misleading if they represent consistent false positives across the entire set.
 So I removed any feature that was present in 1, 2, 44, or 45 genomes.